Road to BAL

 The Road to BAL, also known as the BAL Qualifying Tournaments, are the qualifying tournaments of the Basketball Africa League (BAL).
-The organization of the qualifiers is in hands of FIBA Africa.
-The first qualifying rounds were held on 16 October 2019.
+While the main tournament is co-organised by FIBA and the NBA, the organization of the qualifiers is completely done by FIBA.
+The first qualifying rounds began on 16 October 2019 during the 2021 BAL qualification.

 The qualifiers are geographically divided into the West and East Division, with three teams qualifying out of each division.
 Semi-finals and finals are played to determine the winners of the qualifying tournaments.

+History

+The first BAL qualifying game was played on October 16, 2019, in the qualification for the 2021 season.
+The City Oilers from Uganda defeated Dynamo 71–57 in Dar es Salaam.

+During the second season, the name "Road to BAL" was used for the first time, which would later become the event name.

+The following years, the competition was held in different venues in several countries, but held the same format which led to six teams qualifying for the main tournament.

 Format

 The national champions of each national federation (associated with FIBA Africa) can sign up for the BAL qualifiers.

 In the inaugural edition, a total of 31 teams from 31 countries participate in the qualifying tournaments to determine which six teams will play in the 2020 BAL regular season, along with six directly placed six teams.

 The qualifying tournaments are divided into the first round and the Elite 16; teams are also divided into the East Division and the West Division.
 Out of each division, three teams advance to the main tournament.